MohamedMagdy63/ezeats-todo-app/README.md

 ---

 # Getting Started
+The app hosted on vercel and this is the link
 First, you need to ensure Docker is set up to run the project locally.

 ### Step 1: Run Docker Container